i18next/i18next/source/content.md

         , resGetPath: 'myFolder/__lng__/__ns__.json' // defaults to 'locales/__lng__/__ns__.json' where ns = translation (default)
         , useLocalStorage: false                     // defaults to true , resStore: {...}                            // if you don't want your resources to be loaded you can provide the resources

-    });
+        , debug: true                                // last but not least get some information if things go wrong });